redis-field-engineering/dynatrace-activegate-for-redis-enterprise/README.md

 1. Download the [latest release](https://github.com/redis-field-engineering/dynatrace-activegate-for-redis-enterprise/releases) of the extension.
 The release is provided as a zip file named `custom.remote.python.redisenterprise-{VERSION}.zip`.

-1. Copy the extension to the server running your Dynatrace ActiveGate instance.
+1. Upload the extension to the server running your Dynatrace ActiveGate instance.

 1. On the the same server, copy the extension to `/opt/dynatrace/remotepluginmodule/plugin_deployment/`.